 What a realistic volleyball scholarship offer looks like at each level

-D1 men's: With only 4.5 equivalencies across the roster, individual offers at D1 men's programs tend to be modest.
-A 25% to 40% partial award is common for non-elite recruits.
-Full scholarships exist but are concentrated at the top of the roster.
+D1 men's: With a 10-player roster limit (up from 4.5 equivalencies), individual offers at D1 men's programs should be larger than in the past.
+Full scholarships are now possible for top recruits.
+For non-elite recruits, partial awards remain common.
 Families evaluating D1 men's offers should ask exactly what percentage is being offered, what it covers, and whether academic merit aid can be added to the package.

 D2 women's and men's: Eight equivalencies (women's) or 4.5 (men's) split across a full roster means partial awards are standard.
 A D2 women's offer of 30% to 50% is common.
-D2 men's awards tend to mirror D1 men's in range, given the similar equivalency cap.
+D2 men's awards tend to be in a similar range.
 The critical D2 advantage is stackability — many D2 schools allow athletic aid to be combined with academic merit awards, which can push the total discount well above what the athletic award alone suggests.
 Always ask whether aid types can be stacked.

 D3: Zero athletic scholarship dollars at every D3 program.
 The path to financial aid runs through academic merit, need-based grants, and institutional aid.
 Coaches can advocate in admissions and can support favorable merit aid review, but the financial aid process is separate from the athletic recruiting process.
 Run the net price calculator on every D3 school before making assumptions about affordability.